 Jean Kiley is a School Nurse at the 97th Street Campus and teaches Health to students in Classes VI-VIII.
 She lives on Long Island with her family and is the mother of Maggie, a 2012 Marymount graduate.
 Mrs. Kiley spends her free time in book clubs with friends, on the golf course with her husband and children, cycling with her daughters, and rooting for the New York Giants and Yankees.

-Meghan Mackowiak joins the Marymount community this year as the school nurse for the Fifth Avenue Campus.
+Meghan Mackowiak is the school nurse for the Fifth Avenue Campus.
 Mrs. Mackowiak (or Mrs. Mack) received both her BSN and MSN from Villanova University and brings twelve years of nursing experience to this position.
 For the past seven years, she has also worked as a pediatric nurse practitioner in a busy NYC practice.
 She is passionate about child and adolescent development and public health.
-Mrs. Mack also loves running, hiking, Sudoku puzzles, and spending time with her family, especially her husband and one-year-old son.
+Mrs. Mack also loves running, hiking, Sudoku puzzles, and spending time with her family, especially her husband and two-year-old son.

 Melissa Phelan Roessler, an alumna, past parent, and trustee of Marymount, is enthusiastic to be a part of the Health & Wellness team.
 Melissa received her master’s in clinical nutrition from New York University.
 As a Registered Dietitian, she worked at the Albert Einstein-Weiler and Montefiore hospitals in the Bronx and had a private practice advising clients on weight management, healthy food choices, meal planning, and sports nutrition.
 Raising two children with her husband, Melissa developed a growing interest in children and nutrition.
 She wanted to combine her knowledge and experience in nutrition and education with her passion for children and strong desire to support parents and help schools navigate these important years.
 Melissa is developing a business as a nutrition consultant in schools, educating children, parents, faculty, and kitchen staff.
 To keep active, Melissa enjoys yoga, tennis, and walking in Central Park.
 She loves the adventure of travel and exploring different cultures and cooking.
 She speaks five languages.